aminnairi/gouache/README.md

 # gouache

-Create HTTP requests from file and run them right from your terminal
+Create HTTP requests from files and run them right from your terminal

 > [!NOTE]
 > The name of this library, `gouache`, pronounced _/ɡwɑːʃ/_, is a french word representing a type